-Raised on a farm in the Australian town of Donnybrook, Josh Sheehan got his first bike to play around at the young age of 14.
-By the time he was 16, he was totally hooked up on riding and progressed from C-grade to A-grade in MX in only a year.
-One year later, he started to ride more FMX with his mates and, in early 2007; the West Oz native entered his first FMX competition.
-Despite crashing out of the competition, Josh knew he had the skills for bigger and better things.
+Raised on an apple farm in the Western Australian town of Donnybrook, Josh Sheehan got his first bike to play around at the young age of 14.
+By the time he was 16, he was totally hooked on riding and progressed from C-grade to A-grade motocross in one season!
+A year later, he began to ride more FMX with his mates and in early 2007 the West Oz native entered his first FMX competition.
+Despite crashing out, Josh knew he had the skills for bigger and better things.
 Finally healed up and with a few new tricks in his bag, he entered the Narrogin Revheads the same year and finished third.

-The proof that the 26-year-old had talent- like if any proof was needed - , Sheehan won the AFMX round during the Brisbane Super X in 2008, beating the likes of Kain Saul, Cam Sinclair, and Levi Sherwood.
-He blew the competition and the crowd away during his run with the biggest Ruler Flip ever performed.
+The proof that the 26-year-old had FMX talent came when Sheehan won the AFMX round during the Brisbane Super X in 2008, beating the likes of Kain Saul, Cam Sinclair, and Levi Sherwood.
+He blew the competition and the crowd away during his run with the biggest Ruler Flip ever seen.

-After his huge win, "Sheeny" was chosen to join the Crusty Tour in New Zealand, but an injury suffered as a result of a workplace accident forced him out.
-Unknown to the international FMX scene, Sheehan set a further benchmark in his young career when he became the first rider in the world to Ruler Flip a 450 four-stroke bike.
+After his huge win, 'Sheeny' was chosen to join the Crusty Tour in New Zealand, but an injury suffered as a result of a workplace accident forced him out.
+Unknown to the international FMX scene, Sheehan set a further benchmark in his young career when he became the first rider in the world to Ruler Flip a 450cc four-stroke dirt bike.

-Today, Sheenhan is one of the freshest and biggest talents to emerge from Australia and was all fired-up when he made his long-awaited international debut at the Red Bull X-Fighters World Tour finale in Rome in 2010, finishing eighth.
+Sheehan is one of the freshest and biggest talents to emerge from Australia and was all fired-up when he made his long-awaited international debut at the Red Bull X-Fighters World Tour finale in Rome in 2010, finishing eighth.
 After a few impressive victories on the Night of the Jumps series, Josh came into the 2011 Rome stop with a wildcard spot and was able to grab his first Red Bull X-Fighters podium.
-His third place in Stadio Olympico assured Sheehan a place in the most prestigious FMX event in Madrid and there, he took another third place, earning a chance to perform even better on home-soil for the tour finale in Sydney.
-Sheeny did not disappoint his fans, executing Double Backflips in every round and taking a well-deserved victory to rise to an overall fourth place, guaranteeing him a ticket for the 2012 season.
+His third place in Stadio Olympico assured Sheehan a place in the most prestigious FMX event at Red Bull X-Fighters Madrid and there he grabbed another third place, earning the chance to perform on home-soil at the tour finale in Sydney.
+Sheeny didn't disappoint his fans, executing Double Backflips in every round and taking a well-deserved victory to rise to an overall fourth place on the tour, guaranteeing him a start for the 2012 season.

-Sheehan was not able to repeat the victory he had the year before on home soil, but his third place was impressive enough – considering the extraordinary performance of his rivals – since he just got back on his motorcycle after an injury.
+Sheehan was unable to repeat the victory he had there the year before, but his third place was impressive enough, especially considering the extraordinary performance of his rivals and that he'd only just got back on his motorcycle after injury.

 FMX fans can influence the riders lineup for the Red Bull X-Fighters in Madrid